Braiunito/usersCreator/README.md

 Most of the time was spent on define and develop the main structure or MVC pattern and tools (Core functions) to start the real development-app-work.

+# Info:
+* If you want to work locally, this project runs with Lando, see [Lando quick instalation guide](https://docs.lando.dev/basics/installation.html#hello-world) for more info to bring it up!
+When you finally have lando, just tap ```lando start``` on your console at ```.lando.yml``` level and hack away!
+* For more technical details, you will find other *README's* files at some other levels of the project to guide yourself in the editing way!

 # Summary: